Finc3/http-api-proxy/README.md

   The server on this port will only proxy sites where the protocol is HTTP.
 * `PORT` (optional): If set, listen on this port and proxy sites where the protocol is HTTPS.
 Default: 8081 Note that the proxy server itself still uses HTTP rather than HTTPS.
-* `SITES`: A JSON encoded list (array) of sites that the proxy can delegate requests to.
+* `SITES`: A JSON encoded object of sites that the proxy can delegate requests to.
   If a request is made for a site that is not referenced here, the proxy will respond with a 500 error.
   Each element should have the following properties: